 I’ve recently moved to London and I’m now self-sufficient in life.
 Scary!
 With this self-sufficiency comes self-professed adulthood and adult things so here are 10 Adult things I do now!

-1. I pay the TV Licence
+1. I pay for a TV License

 2. I pay bills

 Not as bad as you think, so long as you remember to pay them on time and have a little spare cash for those surprise ones halfway through the month.
 There’s Council Tax, Gas, Electricity, Water, TV Licence… more than you might think but not as costly as you might imagine.